pi3d/pi3d.github.com/sphinx/FAQ.rst

       camera, which can be the default one that you don't have to bother creating.
 See below.

+      From v1.14 the Buffer.re_init() method (see below under ``Is it possible to change the shape...``) allows vertices to be moved around quite easily.
+These vertices can be rendered as points and the Shader can be made to draw an image or part of an image at each point.
+This technique allows much larger numbers of sprites to be drawn per frame, especially if the fast array processing power of numpy is used as well.
+See the demos ``SpriteBalls.py`` and ``SpriteMulti.py``

 #.
 How do I display 2D images in front of a 3D scene? (or behind, for that
     matter)